gbif/hp-canadensys/publish/7-step-guide.md

 Even though your dataset is now available to everyone on the Canadensys IPT, you can enhance its accessibility by users by registering your dataset with the [Global Biodiversity Information Facility (GBIF)](http://www.gbif.org/).
 It allows your data to become available to an international audience via the [GBIF portal](https://www.gbif.org/occurrence/search).
 It also ensures **full attribution** is given to your institution.
 By registering your data, you agree with the [GBIF Data Publisher Agreement](https://www.gbif.org/terms/data-publisher).

-On the resource overview page, in the registration section, click on **_Register_**.
+On the resource overview page, in the **registration section**, click on **_Register_**.
 You can then confirm that you are in accord with the GBIF data sharing agreement in the dialog box.
 Your dataset is now available on GBIF!
+It will allow GBIF to index your resource on their portal, where it can be easily accessed by everyone.
 See the [IPT manual](https://ipt.gbif.org/manual/en/ipt/latest/manage-resources#registration)) for more details about the registration step.
-It will allow GBIF to index your resource on their portal, where it can be easily accessed by everyone.